MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/adcsdeployment/Install-AdcsNetworkDeviceEnrollmentService.md

 PS C:\> Install-AdcsNetworkDeviceEnrollmentService -ApplicationPoolIdentity -WhatIf
 ```

-This command displays the default NDES settings when the service is running as the default application identity without making any changes to the configuration.
+This command displays the default NDES settings that will be configured if it is installed.

 ### Example 2: Display the default NDES settings using a service account name and password
 ```